 Wild Game Reserves

 There are a few National Parks around Johannesburg as well as the Lion Park.
 We chose the Kruger Park - it's quite far but easily accessible, even if you don't have too much time and don't mind driving a lot.
 The Kruger Park is much larger and abundant in wildlife than Pilanesberg and we saw the big 5 on the first day!
 I'll prepare a full post about the Kruger Park in the future.
 However, if you're interesting to take a tour with a guide from Johannesburg, I have a friend who does it professionally and can offer great rates as you'll pay directly, not through the travel agency.
 See here the full post about the Kruger Park for more details.

 Blyde River Canyon

 Blyde River Canyon is a beautiful natural wonder, although located over 400 km (250 miles) from Johannesburg, it's worth a visit - especially if you combine it with the Kruger Park.
-You can admire exceptional rock formations, mountains and cliffs and do crazy bungee "swing" jumping which combines the bungee jump and free fall - my blogging partner, Flavio tried it himself!
-I'll post more details and a video of the jump in one of the future posts related to South Africa.
+You can admire exceptional rock formations, mountains and cliffs and do crazy bungee "swing" jumping which combines the bungee jump and free fall.
+I've written about ht experience here.

 Lesotho is an off the beaten path, unique, pure and clean mountainous country, completely surrounded by South Africa (but so different).
 The original architecture of the round houses, pristine landscapes, fresh air and friendly locals are its highlights.
 Lesotho never makes it to the bucket lists of countries to visit, but it should be on yours!